Financial Aid Verification Policy

 The amount provided is the lesser of the presumed credit balance or the actual amount determined that the student needs to obtain the books and supplies.

-Financial Aid Eligibility for Study Abroad
+Financial Aid Eligibility for Approved Off-Campus Study

 Federal Title IV Funds - Withdrawal Policy